UQ-PAC/gtirb-semantics/README.md

 dune install
 ```

-- If this fails finding `protoc`: it can be installed through the system package manager.
+- If the build fails finding `protoc`, it can be installed through the system package manager.
-- Lift binaries with ddisasm ([install using nix](https://github.com/katrinafyi/pac-nix?tab=readme-ov-file))
+- Lift binaries with `ddisasm` ([install using nix](https://github.com/katrinafyi/pac-nix?tab=readme-ov-file))

 ## Usage